The lifestyle magazine for modern outdoorsmen

 For more about the history of the Winchester Model 98 Signal Cannon and to order yours—MSRP $3,499—before the 250 mini-blasters are gone, check out winchestersignalcannon.com

 More grizzly attacks are occurring in Montana.
-This time, a grizzly confronted a hunter, and the Montana Fish, Wildlife, & Parks staff responded to the incident.
+This time, a grizzly confronted a hunter, and the Montana Fish, Wildlife, & Parks staff responded to the incident, according to The Outdoor Wire.
 Fortunately, the hunter was not harmed.

 “The hunter was in the backcountry south of Hidden Lakes in the Gallatin Range when he saw a grizzly bear and two large cubs at close range,” said an MFWP report.
 “The hunter climbed a tree to avoid the bear, but the bear charged at the hunter.
 The hunter shot and injured the bear from the tree.
 The hunter stayed in the tree while the injured bear remained nearby.